-2 Air pollution
+Air pollution

-air pollution can effect our health in many ways with a both short-term effects different groups of individuals are effected by air pollution in different ways .some individuals are much more sensitive to pollutants than are others. young children and elderly people after suffer more from effects of air pollution.people with health problems such asthma .heart and lung disease may also suffer more when the air is polluted the extent to which an individual is harmed by air pollution usually depends on the total to the damaging chemicals i.e the duration of exposure and the concentration of the chemicals must be taken into account..this is the end of paragraph i wish to benefit it ok
+Air pollution can affect our health in many ways with both short-term effects.
+Different groups of individuals are affected by air pollution in different ways.
+Some individuals are much more sensitive to pollutants than others.
+Young children and elderly people often suffer more from effects of air pollution.
+People with health problems such as asthma, heart and lung disease may also suffer more when the air is polluted.
+The extent to which an individual is harmed by air pollution usually depends on the total amount of the damaging chemicals i.e. the duration of exposure and the concentration of the chemicals must be taken into account..this is the end of paragraph i wish to benefit it ok

-3 Racism
+Racism